 - Prioritise the order of photos to be scanned

 If you’d want to digitise your family pictures, there are some options.
 You may either do it yourself or hire a service to do it for you.
 A scan of your images is necessary no matter how you look at them.

 Furthermore, the photos that need scanning and restoration should always take precedence, whether you want to arrange your pictures chronologically or thematically.

 Scanning the first set of images will take the longest as you become used to the scanner’s settings.
-For the first time, scanning images might take an hour or more.
+For the first time, scanning antique photographs might take an hour or more.
 The second batch of scanning only took half the time.
 Document the scanning procedure so that you may refer to it while scanning the following collection.
 If this is your first time scanning, take your time and don’t hurry.

 - Clean the scanner’s glass